hartbt/hw-7-readmeGenerator/sample.md

   # **Installation**

   To install needed dependencies, run the following command:
-  This is where I would install it
+  This is where I would explain installation steps for my project

   # **Usage**

-  This is where I would describe how it's used
+  This is where I would explain how to go about using my project

   ## License